Trump cuts off U.S. funding to WHO, pending review

 The WHO, based in Switzerland, is considered the world leader in public health emergencies, such as the Ebola outbreak in the Democratic Republic of Congo that has been nearly stamped out amid violent conditions.

-Mr. Trump frequently criticizes multilateral organizations that cost plenty of U.S. money.
+Mr. Trump is frequently critical of multilateral organizations that cost plenty of U.S. money.
 Yet even as he accuses the WHO of being “China-centric,” he’s been reluctant to attack Chinese President Xi Jinping, who controls the centralized communist government in Beijing.

 Mr. Trump and Mr. Xi struck a phase-one trade deal earlier this year and were set to negotiate phase two when the pandemic hit.